tnyim/jungletv-afdocs/getting-started/example_hello.md

 The left half of the page shows the content of the file, and the right half is the application console.
 The application console lets you interact with the application's server-side JavaScript environment while it is running - just like how the console within your browser's developer tools lets you interact with the JavaScript environment of the web page.
 We'll explore the application console in a bit.
-For now, enter the following code on the right pane, below what is already there:
+For now, enter the following code on the left pane, below what is already there:

 ```js
 function hello(name) {